-Revenue from fees earned on lease-leaseback transactions and taxable bond issues is equal to .50% of the project amount.
+Operating revenue consists of revenue from fees earned on lease-leaseback transactions and taxable bond issues which are equal to .50% of the project amount.
 For the various tax abatement programs, which provide tax incentives for organizations to increase jobs while using local labor on projects, an additional .25% fee is charged.
 The fee earned on tax-exempt bond issues is equal to 1% of the project amount.
-Fee income is recorded as revenue when the financing closes.
+Fee income is recorded as revenue when the financing closes, regardless of when the related cash is received.
 Fee income received prior to closing is recorded as deferred revenue.
+COMIDA defines non-operating revenue as interest earnings.